PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 69

+import MapKit to use map framework of apple.

+To mark location on the map, we can use MapMarker() or MapAnnotation() on Map(...annotationContent:) parememter, which take a closure that return either MapMaker(0 or MapAnnotation()(for custome view)

+ask FaceID usage in info section and add key "Privacy - FaceID Usage Description"

+To use faceID in simulator, go to feature->faceID->enrolled.

+///////////////

 SwiftUI Day 68

 [int].sorted() is a sort function that either sort using definition of operator or by providing a sort function as argument.
 HackingWithSwift recommend conform to Comparable protocol rather than proving a closure here.